kikefdezl/coco-bbox-to-seg/README.md

 # BBOX to SEG with SAM

-This repo uses the Segment Anythin Model ([SAM](https://github.com/facebookresearch/segment-anything)) to automatically convert your bounding box dataset into a segmentation polygon dataset.
+This repo uses the Segment Anything Model ([SAM](https://github.com/facebookresearch/segment-anything)) to automatically convert your bounding box dataset into a segmentation polygon dataset.